A Complete Mathematical Model For Trichoderma Fungi Kinetics: Equilibrium points and asymptotic behaviour

 \subsection{Asymptotic behaviour}

-In this section, we describe the asymptotic behaviour of the solution of the system \eqref{model s1} and deduce the stability of the equilibrium points.
-We begin by showing that when time goes to infinity, the solution tends to a point of the form $(0,0,s^*,P^*)$ for some values $s^*$ and $P^*$ which depend on the parameters of the problem and the initial conditions.
+In this section, we describe the asymptotic behavior of the system solution \eqref{model s1} and deduce the stability of the equilibrium points.
+We begin by showing that when time goes to infinity, the solution tends to a point of the form $(0, 0, s^*, P^*)$ for some values $s^*$ and $P^*$ which depend on the parameters of the problem and the initial conditions.

-\begin{theorem} Let $(X_0,B_0,s_0, P_0)$ be a vector with non-negative components, and suppose {\bf Hypothesis 1} and {\bf Hypothesis 2} are satisfied.\\ Then the solutions of the system \eqref{model s1} with the initial condition $(X(0),B(0),s(0),P(0)) = (X_0,B_0,s_0, P_0) $ converge asymptotically to an equilibrium point $(0,0,s^*,P^*)$ such that
+\begin{theorem} Let $(X_0,B_0,s_0, P_0)$ be a vector with non-negative components, and suppose {\bf{ Hypothesis 1}} and {\bf{ Hypothesis 2}} are satisfied.
+Then the solutions of the system \eqref{model s1} with the initial condition $(X(0), B(0), s(0), P(0)) = (X_0, B_0, s_0, P_0) $ converge asymptotically to an equilibrium point $(0, 0, s^*, P^*)$ such that

 The coefficients $a$ and $b$ are positive numbers given by the following expressions: